Solvable Groups, Free Divisors and Nonisolated Matrix Singularities I: Towers of Free Divisors: Modified Cholesky-Type Factorizations as Block Representations

 In the previous section we saw that for both general $m \times m$ matrices and skew--symmetric matrices, the corresponding exceptional orbit varieties are only free* divisors.
 In this section we address the first case by considering a modification of the Cholesky-type representation for general $m \times m$ matrices.
 This further extends to the space of $(m-1) \times m$ general matrices.
-In each case there will result a modified form of Cholesky--type factorization. \flushpar {\it General $m \times m$ complex matrices : }

-For general $m \times m$ complex matrices we let $C_m$ denote the subgroup of invertible upper triangular matrices with first diagonal entry $ = 1$ and other entries in the first row $0$. $C_m$ is naturally isomorphic to $B_{m-1}^T$ via
+In each case there will result a modified form of Cholesky-type factorization. \flushpar {\it General $m \times m$ complex matrices : } For general $m \times m$ complex matrices we let $C_m$ denote the subgroup of invertible upper triangular matrices with first diagonal entry $ = 1$ and other entries in the first row $0$. $C_m$ is naturally isomorphic to $B_{m-1}^T$ via

 We consider the action of $B_m \times C_m$ on $V = M_{m, m}$ by $(B, C)\cdot A = B\, A\, C^{-1}$.
 This is the restriction of the linear transformation representation.
 We again have the natural inclusions $M_{m, m} \hookrightarrow M_{m+1, m+1}$ and $B_m \times C_m \hookrightarrow B_{m+1} \times C_{m+1}$ where the inclusions (of each factor) are as in (\ref{Eqn9.2a}).
 These inclusions define a tower of representations of $\{ B_m \times C_m\}$ on $\{ M_{m, m}\}$.